lokku/css-spritemaker-grunt/README.md

 - includeInCss: if set to false, the resulting `sprite.css` stylesheet will not include the images from the layout part in which the option is specified;

-- removeSourcePadding: if set to false, will leave the padding found in source images untouched.
+- removeSourcePadding: if set to false, won't touch the padding in source images.
 Otherwise each image in the part will have the surrounding padding (transparent color) removed.

+- addExtraPadding: amount of pixel of padding to add to each image.

 #### Fake CSS